Did you get your chainsaw? And you are ready to cut woods, but oops, your chain is just troubling, or you don’t know the way it should move.

 All chains have a similar pattern, and you can easily replace your chains following the procedure mentioned below.

-How to put a chain on chainsaw: 2 Easy Steps
+How to Put a Chain on Chainsaw in 2 Easy Steps

 If you are about to check or change your chainsaw chain direction, you have to remove the casing chainsaw.
 By removing the chainsaw’s side case, you will find the bar guide and the chain.
 Afterward, take out the bar guide and chain separating them from the chainsaw.
 Now let’s do some technical work.